Rosemary Roasted Potatoes – Crispy and Delicious!

 - 2 tablespoons olive oil

 - 1 tablespoon minced fresh rosemary (or 1 teaspoon dried rosemary leaves)

-- 1/2 teaspoon coarse kosher salt (more to taste)
+- ½ teaspoon coarse kosher salt (more to taste)

 - ¼ teaspoon coarse ground black pepper (more to taste)

 - ¼ teaspoon garlic powder (more to taste)

 - Serve immediately.